14 New Year's Resolutions That Are Bad Ideas

 SETTING AN UNREALISTIC DEADLINE FOR WEIGHT-LOSS GOALS

 Date-specific resolutions may seem less vague, but focusing on an unrealistic end date for reaching a perfect weight could put stress and pressure on you and backfire if you don't meet your goal by that day.
 Instead, consider revising your goal to focus on sustainable behaviors that will help you lose weight and get healthy.
 Examples of these types of goals are aiming to work out at least three times a week or increasing the number of servings of fruits and vegetables in your diet by three each day.
-Look at the big picture and cut it down into small resolutions that support the end goal.
+Look at the big picture and cut it down into smaller resolutions that support the end goal.
 To keep you accountable and to track your progress, start logging your food and exercise using a tool, like LIVESTRONG.com’s MyPlate app.

 Try LIVESTRONG.com's MyPlate Calorie Tracker